jthambly/update-quarkus/README.md

 #### `checklist`

-An optional checklist can be published along with the final pull request.
-By default, it is not configured.
+An optional [checklist](https://docs.github.com/en/github/managing-your-work-on-github/about-task-lists) can be published along with the final pull request.
+By default, none will be added.

 #### `diagnostics`